XingyuZhou989/MobiHoc-2019/README.md

 #### Generating site using jekyll

 The website uses jekyll engine to generate the website using the templates.
-To get started with jekyll:
+To get started with jekyll, change to the source file directory and run

     sudo gem install jekyll bundler
     bundle install